Skip to main content

 Palestine

-The conflict between Israel and Palestine continues to generate severe humanitarian needs in Gaza and the West Bank.
-The Israeli occupation, recurring periods of escalating hostilities, violations to international humanitarian and human rights laws, and internal Palestinian political divisions continue to drive humanitarian and protection needs.
-As at late 2023, 3.1 million people out of a total population of 5.3 million were estimated to need humanitarian assistance.
-These include the entire population in Gaza (2.3 million) and 900,000 people from the West Bank.
-Following the latest round of hostilities that erupted in October 2023, as at early 2024, over 75% of Gaza’s population had been displaced.
-Almost the entire population faces severe challenges in accessing adequate shelter, water, food, health services, and education.
-Prior to the latest hostilities, the Gaza Strip had been under an Israeli blockade since 2007, limiting people’s movement and the import of fuel and other basic goods.
-In the West Bank, Palestinians face serious protection challenges, including threats to their lives, liberty, property, and freedom of movement.
-The coercive environment and restrictive measures imposed by the Israeli occupation in the West Bank contribute to insecurity and prevent Palestinians from accessing essential services, basic housing, and livelihoods.
+The conflict between Israel and Palestine is generating severe needs in Gaza and the West Bank.
+The Israeli occupation, hostilities, international humanitarian and human rights law violations, and internal Palestinian political division continue to drive these needs.
+In April 2024, 3.3 million out of 5.3 million Palestinians were projected to need humanitarian assistance throughout the year.
+This figure includes the entire Gazan population (2.3 million) and one million from the West Bank.
+By September, the hostilities that erupted in October 2023 had displaced over 90% of Gaza’s population; almost all faced severe challenges in accessing shelter, water, food, healthcare, and education.
+Israeli aerial and ground attacks had also damaged or destroyed at least 60% of residential buildings, 80% of commercial facilities, and 68% of the territory's road network.
+19 of its 36 hospitals were out of service, with the remaining 17 only partially functional.
+In the West Bank, Palestinians face serious protection challenges from the Israeli occupation, settler violence, and the Palestinian Authority's excessive use of force, including threats to their lives, liberty, property, and freedom of movement.
+The coercive environment and restrictive measures imposed by the Israeli occupation severely restrict Palestinian access to essential services, basic housing, and livelihoods.

-The conflict between Israel and Palestine continues to generate severe humanitarian needs in Gaza and the West Bank.
-The Israeli occupation, recurring periods of escalating hostilities, violations to international humanitarian and human rights laws, and internal Palestinian political divisions continue to drive humanitarian and protection needs.
-As at late 2023, 3.1 million people out of a total population of 5.3 million were estimated to need humanitarian assistance.
-These include the entire population in Gaza (2.3 million) and 900,000 people from the West Bank.
-Following the latest round of hostilities that erupted in October 2023, as at early 2024, over 75% of Gaza’s population had been displaced.
-Almost the entire population faces severe challenges in accessing adequate shelter, water, food, health services, and education.
-Prior to the latest hostilities, the Gaza Strip had been under an Israeli blockade since 2007, limiting people’s movement and the import of fuel and other basic goods.
-In the West Bank, Palestinians face serious protection challenges, including threats to their lives, liberty, property, and freedom of movement.
-The coercive environment and restrictive measures imposed by the Israeli occupation in the West Bank contribute to insecurity and prevent Palestinians from accessing essential services, basic housing, and livelihoods.
+The conflict between Israel and Palestine is generating severe needs in Gaza and the West Bank.
+The Israeli occupation, hostilities, international humanitarian and human rights law violations, and internal Palestinian political division continue to drive these needs.
+In April 2024, 3.3 million out of 5.3 million Palestinians were projected to need humanitarian assistance throughout the year.
+This figure includes the entire Gazan population (2.3 million) and one million from the West Bank.
+By September, the hostilities that erupted in October 2023 had displaced over 90% of Gaza’s population; almost all faced severe challenges in accessing shelter, water, food, healthcare, and education.
+Israeli aerial and ground attacks had also damaged or destroyed at least 60% of residential buildings, 80% of commercial facilities, and 68% of the territory's road network.
+19 of its 36 hospitals were out of service, with the remaining 17 only partially functional.
+In the West Bank, Palestinians face serious protection challenges from the Israeli occupation, settler violence, and the Palestinian Authority's excessive use of force, including threats to their lives, liberty, property, and freedom of movement.
+The coercive environment and restrictive measures imposed by the Israeli occupation severely restrict Palestinian access to essential services, basic housing, and livelihoods.

 Latest updates on country situation